advancedtw/vitest-browser-solid/README.md

 Via a Small Test Component: Render a minimal component using the composable with render and test its output/behavior.

-A dedicated renderHook helper is not provided as it's less necessary with Solid's architecture.

 Special thanks
 Inspired by @testing-library/react, @testing-library/solid, and other Testing Library packages.